 In the image below, 3 millimeters of wet volcanic ash cover a high voltage insulator.
 You can see the flashover.

 This is something we don’t want to happen.
-Again, we install insulators to prevent electric current flow through certain things.
+Again, we install insulators to prevent electric current flow through them.

 So you can see the problem here with volcanic ash.
 A lot of ash can buildup over an insulator if it’s damp outside.
 The ash will then create a great conducting path.